What Is Misuse of Confidential Information?

 To be protected by the law of confidential information, the information must be confidential in nature and disclosed in circumstances importing an obligation of confidence.

-Disputes can often arise as to whether the information was actually confidential.
+Disputes can often arise in respect of whether the nature of the information was actually confidential.
 Whilst it may be obvious in some cases, such as in the case of a secret formula, in other instances, the information may be similar to that already in the public domain.

 When does an obligation of confidentiality arise?

-If an obligation of confidentiality arises our solicitors are here to help you.
-There is an obligation to keep information confidential can be imposed by:
+If an obligation of confidentiality arises, our solicitors are here to help you.
+An obligation to keep information confidential can be imposed by:

 How long does confidential information remain confidential?